braintree/braintree_android/v5_MIGRATION_GUIDE.md

     override fun onCreate(savedInstanceState: Bundle?) {
 +       // can initialize client outside of onCreate if desired
 -       initializePayPal()

++       // PayPalLauncher must be initialized in onCreate
 +       payPalLauncher = PayPalLauncher()
     }